levigroker/GRKAnalytics/README.md

-or, if you are writing a module which wants to report analytics, but will be consumed by a larger system which will setup the analytics sytem, you can just directly include only the API for the platform of interest, with no providers:
+or, if you are writing a module which wants to report analytics, but will be consumed by a larger system which will setup the analytics sytem, you can just directly include only the API with no providers:

-	pod 'GRKAnalytics/CoreIOS'

-or

-	pod 'GRKAnalytics/CoreOSX'
+	pod 'GRKAnalytics/Core'

 If you are not using Cocoapods, simply add the top level *.m and *.h files, and the provider(s) you wish from the `Providers` directory to your project.